 Figure 3.
 Breakdown of total storage costs in 2020-2021.
-Own study based on the company's source materials.

 It is worth noting that the costs of storing finished products are much lower than the total costs.
 Expanded clay aggregate (LECA) in large quantities is accumulated in the open air, allowing the plant to save on the use of storage space, and thus reducing all fees.